Kenneth Lee Gallery

 Use a Calibrated Workflow

 Don't waste time and materials if your monitor is off.
 You should be able to discern all 50 steps in this image.
+Be sure your monitor is properly calibrated before you start scanning.

 Sample Negative